NJCRC Releases 2019 Medical Cannabis Dispensary License Winners

 10. Woah Flow

-The North Jersey winners are:
+The North Jersey winners were:

 1. Community Wellness Center of NJ